The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope: Summary and Discussion

-The model-predicted variability is highly dependent upon the orientation of the reconnection layer with respect to the blazar jet axis and to the observer (cf. Models B and C in Figure~\ref{fig:theo-lc}).
+The model-predicted variability is highly dependent upon the orientation of the reconnection layer with respect to the blazar jet axis and to the observer (see Models B and C in Figure~\ref{fig:theo-lc}).
 For optimal orientations, the theoretical light curves exhibit fast and powerful flares powered mostly by small and fast plasmoids.
 These sharp, spike-like outbursts of emission appear as excesses atop a more slowly evolving envelope produced by the cumulative emission of medium-sized plasmoids.
 These outbursts can easily explain minute-scale variability in FSRQs and are a clear-cut prediction of our reconnection model (see Figure~\ref{fig:min-lc}).
 However, these outbursts are easily washed out when a coarse binning of the light curves is chosen.
 Thus, a systematic search of minute-scale flares on sub-orbital time scales could serve as a test for magnetic reconnection events in blazar jets.
+It has long been predicted that magnetic reconnection can give rise to fast flares on top of a slowly varying flux \citep{Giannios2013}, which could explain evidence for fast minute-scale variability \citepalias[e.g.,][]{Christie2019}.
+To our knowledge, we have been able to show for the first time that such fast variability can indeed be observed with the \fermi~LAT.

 A recent analysis of \fermi-LAT data of 3C~279 from 2018 led to the identification of fast flares (on minute-long time scales) on top of a slower varying envelope \citep{2020NatCo..11.4176S}.
 These observations were put forward as evidence of magnetic reconnection occurring in blazar jets, although they were discussed only on a qualitative level.
 The findings presented in this work, which are derived using state-of-the-art simulated $\gamma$-ray light curves and \fermi-LAT analysis tools, put the magnetic reconnection scenario for fast $\gamma$-ray variability in blazars on a more firm basis.